fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.SiteRecovery/v1.1.11/Get-AzureRmSiteRecoveryPolicy.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmSiteRecoveryPolicy** cmdlet gets the list of configured azure_2 Site Recovery protection policies or a specific protection policy by name.
+The **Get-AzureRmSiteRecoveryPolicy** cmdlet gets the list of configured Azure Site Recovery protection policies or a specific protection policy by name.

 ## EXAMPLES